-The Board will work through the District's administration to ensure that the community is aware of
+The board will work through administration to ensure that the community is aware of this code of conduct by:

-- 1) Providing a public hearing prior to Board approval. - 2) Providing copies of a summary of the Code to all students, in an age-appropriate, plain-language version, at a general school assembly held at the beginning of each school year. - 3) Providing access to the Code to all parents at the beginning of each school year. - 4) Providing a summary of the Code of Conduct written in plain language to all parents of District students before the beginning of the school year and making this summary available later upon request. - 5) Providing all current teachers and other staff members with access to the Code and a copy of any amendments to the code as soon as practicable after adoption. - 6) Providing all new employees with access to the current Code of Conduct when they are first hired. - 7) Making copies of the Code available for review by students, parents and other community members and provide opportunities to review and discuss this Code with the appropriate personnel.
+- 1. Providing copies of a summary of the code to all students at a general assembly held at the beginning of each school year. - 2.
+Having copies of the code available to all parents for review at the beginning of each school year. - 3.
+Mailing a summary of the code of conduct to all parents of district students before the beginning of the school year and making this summary available later upon request. - 4.
+Including summaries in school calendar, parent handbook and student handbook. - 5.
+Providing all current teachers and other staff members with a copy of the code and a copy of any amendments to the code as soon as practicable after adoption. - 6.
+Providing new employees with a copy of the current code of conduct when they are first hired. - 7.
+Making copies of the code available in every building for review by students, parents and other community members.